 There are five marked hiking routes in the area.
 The most popular one is from Vatnsskarð, but there are also routes from Hérað, two from Borgarfjörður Eystri and from Njarðvík.

 Vöðlavík in the East Fjords used to hold many farms, which have all been deserted.
 It is accessible from Eskifjörður.
-There is a cabin run by the Ferðafjélag Fjarðamanna and can be booked.
+There is a cabin run by the Ferðafjélag Fjarðamanna that can be booked.
 There are numerous hiking routes to and from the cover over to Sandvík and Krossanes.

 Famous for its elf population or hidden people and music festival Bræðslan, Borgarfjörður Eystri is definitely underrated.
 Borgarfjörður Eystri has about 100 inhabitants.